HIPAA Notice of Privacy Practices

 Right to an Accounting of Disclosures

 You have the right to request an "accounting of disclosures."
 This is a list of the disclosures we made of medical information about you.

 To request this list or accounting of disclosures, you must submit your request in writing to the Health Information Management Department.
-Your request must state a time period which may not be longer than six years and may not include dates before February 26, 2003.
+Your request must state the time period you wish our accounting of disclosures to cover, which can go back no more than six years before the date of your request.
 Your request should indicate in what form you want the list (for example, on paper, electronically).
 The first list you request within a 12 month period will be free.
 For additional lists, we may charge you for the costs of providing the list.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time before any costs are incurred.

 Right to Request Restrictions

-We must agree to a request to restrict disclosure if the disclosure is to a health plan for payment or other healthcare operations purposes, the disclosure is not otherwise required by law, and the information pertains solely to a health care item or service you have fully paid for out of pocket.
-However, otherwise we are not required to agree to your request.
-If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
+We are not required to agree to a requested restriction, unless you request us to restrict disclosure of information to your health plan for payment or other health care operations purposes, the disclosure is not otherwise required by law, and the information pertains solely to a health care item or service you have fully paid for out of pocket.
+If we do agree to a request, we will comply with your request unless the information is needed to provide you emergency treatment.

 To request restrictions, you must make your request in writing to Health Information Management Department.
 In your request, you must tell us (1) what information you want to limit; (2) whether you want to limit our use, disclosure or both; and (3) to whom you want the limits to apply, for example, disclosures to your spouse.

 Right to Request Confidential Communications

 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
 For example, you can ask that we only contact you at work or by mail.